 Duelist Combat

-• Challenger: When you are challenging someone to a duel or contest, roll a social skill with 2d10 to do so.
+• Challenger: When you are challenging someone to a duel or contest, you can roll Negotiate with an increased die size on one of your dice.

 -

-• Whirlwind: Your cleave and slash attacks can now hit in a 360 degree arc.
+• Whirlwind Attack: Your cleave and slash attacks can now hit up to 8 enemies directly adjacent to you in a 360 degree arc.

-• Rage: At any time, you can choose to make attack rolls this round by rolling 3 accuracy dice and keeping the highest 2, in exchange for making your defense rolls with 3 dice and keeping the lowest 2 (until the start of your next turn).
+• Rage: At any time, you can choose to make melee or brawl rolls this round with +1 advantage die, in exchange for making all your defense rolls with -1 disadvantage die (until the start of your next turn).

 Requires Melee or Brawl skill.

-Brute Combat All of your Melee and Brawl attacks now deal 2 additional damage.
+Ferocity Combat All of your Melee and Brawl attacks now deal +2 additional damage.
 Requires Melee or Brawl skill.

 Inquisitor Combat

-• Punisher: Once per round, if possible, you can make an instant reaction attack with your equipped weapon when an enemy starts to cast a spell.
+• Punisher: Once per round, if possible, you can make an instant reaction attack with your equipped, loaded and readied weapon when an enemy starts to cast a spell.

 • Iconoclast: Roll with +1 advantage die when you attempt to destroy magical items, constructs, barriers, and illusions using mundane means.